-- Contact the Phillips Office if there is a change in your attendance; for example, you are planning to withdraw from college or you are transferring to a different college.
+- Contact the Phillips Office if there is a change in your attendance; for example:

-- You may begin working on your Renewal Application as soon as the application is posted December.
-After reading through these instructions, click on the Renewal Application for Returning Scholars on the left-hand navigation.
+- You may begin working on your Renewal Application by mid-December.
 Though it is possible to complete in one sitting, you can come back to work on your application multiple times.
-Each time you return to your application, you will be prompted to provide the email address that you used to set up your application and your security token.
+Each time you return to your application, you will be prompted to input your username and password.

 - With your FSA ID, access and save to your computer as a pdf document your Student Aid Report (SAR) from the FAFSA website.
 On our website’s FAFSA page, refer to FAFSA Information for instructions on accessing your SAR, and view the sample SAR to be sure you have the correct document.

-- Please pay attention to different essay topics depending on your current status: first-year student, sophomore or junior.
+- There will be one essay to update on how your year is going.
 Write your essay and then upload it to the essay field.

 - All uploaded items need to be in the following format: pdf, doc, docx, jpg, jpeg, or png.
 Page files and google docs cannot be accepted.
 Click here for more information about acceptable file formats, how to take a screenshot and how to combine multiple screenshots into one document.
 All uploaded documents should include your full name.

-- Complete the Renewal Application and submit it by 12 noon, February 1st, 2018.
-If you cannot save the SAR, financial aid information, student tax form or transcript as pdf files to upload with the application, you have several options.
+- Complete the Renewal Application and submit it by 12 noon, February 1st, 2023.
+If you cannot save the SAR, financial aid information, or academic transcript as pdf files to upload with the application, you have several options.
 You can scan them and save them as pdf files to upload, or you can photograph them with a smart phone, email them to yourself, and save them in jpg, png or pdf format to upload.

 Early applications are gratefully received, as we will be processing about 400 Renewal Applications.